 - Scatter some grated cheese and a little dried oregano over the top.

-- If possible, leave the lasagne for up to an hour before baking – this allows the flavours to develop and the layers to settle into each other.
+- If you have time, leave the lasagne for up to an hour before baking – this allows the flavours to develop and the layers to settle into each other.
+If you are too busy for this and have a hungry family to feed, don’t worry!

-- Bake for 40-50 minutes until golden and bubbling.
+- Bake for 40-50 minutes until the lasagne is golden and bubbling.

 can you make lasagne in advance?